 America like the rest of the world is becoming more urban.
 Villages become towns, towns become cities.
 In general, it is a good tendency.
 People get more amenities, workplaces.
 Urbanization has also a profound effect on education.
 Education quality is higher, students get more practice, use the Internet and multimedia in their learning process.

 But is an education in cities and villages the same?
 Do students have the same opportunities in cities and villages?
 Amount of people in a rural area who have a bachelor’s degree is 19% in front of 33% of people who live in cities.
 The education system is changing to the better side.
+The very good article about this theme was written by Essay Ray.
 Now we can say that education in cities is top-notch but rural education should be improved.
 There is a totally different situation with education in a rural area in every state.
 But all states have some problems in common that need to be solved.

 #1 Lack of Money